Jake-Shadle/talks/deny/slides.md

 # license-file = "LICENSE" # File with license text
 ```

-Note: Cargo just exposes the metadata if the package supplies it, but that's about it
+Note: Cargo just exposes the metadata if the package supplies it, but that's about it, it's up to you to use that information in a way that suits you.

 ----